1989 Polish parliamentary election: Background

 The outcome of the election was largely unpredictable, and pre-electoral opinion polls were inconclusive.
 After all, Poland had not had a truly fair election since the 1920s, so there was little precedent to go by.
 The last contested elections were those of 1947, in the midst of communist-orchestrated violent oppression and electoral fraud.
 This time, there would be open and relatively fair competition for many seats, both between communist and Solidarity candidates, and, in some cases, between various communist candidates.
 Although censorship was still in force, the opposition was allowed to campaign much more freely than before, thanks to a new newspaper, Gazeta Wyborcza, and the reactivation of Tygodnik Solidarność.
 Solidarity was also given access to televised media, being allocated 23% of electoral time on Polish Television.
 There were also no restrictions on financial support.
 Although the Communists were clearly unpopular, there were no hard numbers as to how low support for them would actually fall.
 A rather flawed survey carried out in April, days after the Round Table Agreement was signed, suggested that over 60% of the surveyed wanted Solidarity to cooperate with the government.
 Another survey a week later, regarding the Senate elections, showed that 48% of the surveyed supported the opposition, 14% supported the communist government, and 38% were undecided.
 In such a situation, both sides faced another unfamiliar aspect - the electoral campaign.
 The communists knew they were guaranteed 65% of the seats, and expected a difficult but winnable contest; in fact they were concerned about a possibility of "winning too much" - they desired some opposition, which would serve to legitimize their government both internally and internationally.
 The communist government still had control over most major media outlets and employed sports and television celebrities as candidates, as well as successful local personalities.
-Some members of the opposition were worried that such tactics would gain enough votes from the less educated segment of the population to give the communists the legitimacy that they craved.
+Some members of the opposition were worried that such tactics would gain enough votes from the more politically-disinterested segment of the population to give the communists the legitimacy that they craved.
 Only a few days before June 4, the party Central Committee was discussing the possible reaction of the Western world should Solidarity not win a single seat.
 At the same time, the Solidarity leaders were trying to prepare some set of rules for the non-party MPs in a communist-dominated parliament, as it was expected that the party would not win more than 20 seats.
 Solidarity was also complaining that the way electoral districts were drawn was not favourable towards it; indeed, the Council of State allocated more open seats beyond the minimum of one to constituencies where Solidarity was expected to lose.